 Political science provides a broad liberal arts education while focusing on politics and public life.
-The department prides itself on its inter-discipline nature and many Political Science students double major in a variety of fields.
-Recruiters and advisors value the diverse and broadly applicable skill set developed as a part of a political science education, including organization, analysis and communication.
+The department prides itself on its interdisciplinary nature and many Political Science students double major in a variety of fields.
+Recruiters and advisors value the diverse and broadly applicable skill set developed as a part of a political science education, including organization, analysis, and communication.
 We highlight a few key alumni to further demonstrate the diversity of career paths available.
-Regardless of their professional interests, a background in political science prepares students for career success and a well-rounded life after graduation.
+Studying political science equips students with widely applicable skills that prepare them for a diverse range of careers in different fields.

-97% of Political Science graduates are employed or in advanced studied programs within 1 year.
-Some of the most popular professional paths with career examples are:
+97% of Political Science graduates are employed or in advanced study programs within one year after graduation.
+Some of the most popular professional paths with examples of where alumni have worked are:

-- Law and Government (25% of Political Science Graduates)
+- Government, Law, and Non-profit (25% of Political Science Graduates)

-- Corporate Law Firms (Kirkland Ellis, Latham Watkins, Baker McKenzie, Cook Country Public Defender...)
+- Law firms and legal services (Kirkland Ellis, Latham Watkins, Baker McKenzie, Cook Country Public Defender)

 - Graduate School (19% of Political Science Graduates)